-Ron Wray is a shareholder in GWB’s Greenville office and leader of the firm’s Litigation Practice Group.
+Ron Wray is a partner in GWB’s Greenville office and leader of the firm’s Litigation Practice Group.
 Ron’s practice focuses on commercial transportation and complex litigation with an emphasis on railroad law, products liability, class actions, and appellate work.

 Ron has been at the center of significant defense litigation in South Carolina for over 24 years.
 He has served as lead counsel for Norfolk Southern in litigation arising from the Graniteville train derailment, including serving as trial counsel and assisting in negotiating two class actions arising from the derailment.
 Additionally, he served as trial and appellate counsel in Whaley v.
 CSX Tranportation, a decision which clarified South Carolina’s venue laws and helped end abusive forum shopping.